mhinsch/LPMCalib/README.md

 # Releases
-- V0.1: Initial concepts of agents, ABMs and a dummy exmaple are realized.
+- **V0.1** (11-05-2022): Initial concepts of agents, ABMs and a dummy exmaple are realized.
 Basic interfaces of the Package Agents.jl are imitated in order to fully exploit Agents.jl in future.
+  - V0.1.1: Improved concept for an ABM and data structure for a simulation

 # Source code structure
 - /src